-(b) Consider how to implement some or all of the study's recommendations; and

-(c) Consider ways the state may improve the administration and coordination of state information technology and achieve budgetary efficiencies.

-(4) Staff support for the work group shall be provided by the house of representatives office of program research and the senate committee services to the extent senators participate in the work group.

-(5) Legislative members of the work group shall be reimbursed for travel expenses in accordance with RCW 44.04.120.

-(6) The expenses of the work group shall be paid jointly by the senate and the house of representatives.
-Work group expenditures are subject to approval by the senate facilities and operations committee and the house executive rules committee, or their successor committees.

-(7) The work group may report its findings and recommendations, if any, in the form of draft legislation.
+- 1 (b) Consider how to implement some or all of the study's recommendations; and - (c) Consider ways the state may improve the administration and coordination of state information technology and achieve budgetary efficiencies. - (4) Staff support for the work group shall be provided by the house of representatives office of program research and the senate committee services to the extent senators participate in the work group. - (5) Legislative members of the work group shall be reimbursed for travel expenses in accordance with RCW 44.04.120. - (6) The expenses of the work group shall be paid jointly by the senate and the house of representatives.
+Work group expenditures are subject to approval by the senate facilities and operations committee and the house executive rules committee, or their successor committees. - 15 (7) The work group may report its findings and recommendations, if 16 any, in the form of draft legislation. - NEW SECTION.

-NEW SECTION.
 Sec.
-904 INFORMATION TECHNOLOGY ENTERPRISE SERVICES.
-Agencies may make use of the department of information services when acquiring information technology services, products, and assets.

-"Information technology services" means the acquisition, provisioning, or approval of hardware, software, and purchased or personal services provided by the department of information services.

-If an information technology enterprise service is provided by the department, or an agency has a specific requirement to acquire hardware, software, or purchased or personal services directly, the agency shall consult with the department of information services.
+904. INFORMATION TECHNOLOGY ENTERPRISE SERVICES.
+Agencies may make use of the department of information services when acquiring information technology services, products, and assets. - "Information technology services" means the acquisition, provisioning, or approval of hardware, software, and purchased or personal services provided by the department of information services. - If an information technology enterprise service is provided by the department, or an agency has a specific requirement to acquire hardware, software, or purchased or personal services directly, the agency shall consult with the department of information services. - 28 NEW SECTION.

-NEW SECTION.
 Sec.
-905 VIDEO TELECOMMUNICATIONS.
-The department of information services shall act as lead agency in coordinating video telecommunications services for state agencies.
-As lead agency, the department shall develop standards and common specifications for leased and purchased telecommunications equipment and assist state agencies in developing a video telecommunications expenditure plan.
-No agency may spend any portion of any appropriation in this act for new video telecommunication equipment, new video telecommunication transmission, or new video telecommunication programming, or for expanding current video telecommunication systems without first complying with chapter 43.105 RCW, including but not limited to, RCW 43.105.041(2), and without first submitting a video telecommunications expenditure plan, in accordance with the policies of the department of information services, for review and assessment by the department of information services under RCW 43.105.052.
-Prior to any such expenditure by a public school, a video telecommunications expenditure plan shall be approved by the superintendent of public instruction.
-The office of the superintendent of public instruction shall submit the plans to the department of information services in a form prescribed by the department.
-The office of the superintendent of public instruction shall coordinate the use of video telecommunications in public schools by providing educational information to local school districts and shall assist local school districts and educational service districts in telecommunications planning and curriculum development.
-Prior to any such expenditure by a public institution of postsecondary education, a telecommunications expenditure plan shall be approved by the higher education coordinating board.
-The higher education coordinating board shall coordinate the use of video telecommunications for instruction and instructional support in postsecondary education, including the review and approval of instructional telecommunications course offerings.
+905. VIDEO TELECOMMUNICATIONS.
+The department of information services shall act as lead agency in coordinating video 29 30 telecommunications services for state agencies.
+As lead agency, the department shall develop standards and common specifications for leased 31 32 and purchased telecommunications equipment and assist state agencies in 33 developing a video telecommunications expenditure plan.
+No agency may 34 spend any portion of any appropriation in this act for new video 35 telecommunication equipment, new video telecommunication transmission, or new video telecommunication programming, or for expanding current 36 video telecommunication systems without first complying with chapter 1 2 43.105 RCW, including but not limited to, RCW 43.105.041(2), and without first submitting a video telecommunications expenditure plan, 3 in accordance with the policies of the department of information 4 services, for review and assessment by the department of information 5 6 services under RCW 43.105.052.
+Prior to any such expenditure by a public school, a video telecommunications expenditure plan shall be 7 8 approved by the superintendent of public instruction.
+The office of 9 the superintendent of public instruction shall submit the plans to the department of information services in a form prescribed by the 10 department.
+The office of the superintendent of public instruction 11 12 shall coordinate the use of video telecommunications in public schools 13 by providing educational information to local school districts and shall assist local school districts and educational service districts 14 in telecommunications planning and curriculum development.
+Prior to 15 such expenditure by a public institution of postsecondary 16 education, a telecommunications expenditure plan shall be approved by 17 the higher education coordinating board.
+The higher education 18 coordinating board shall coordinate the use of video telecommunications 19 for instruction and instructional support in postsecondary education, 20 21 including the review and approval of instructional telecommunications 22 course offerings.